pldn/LDWizard-old/docs/design.md

   <dd>While many character encodings exist and are in use, UTF-8 (which includes ASCII) is by far the most common one.
 Automatic character encoding detection is relatively difficult and error-prone, so LD Wizard assumes that the CSV source data file uses UTF-8 encoding.</dd>
 </dl>

 The LD Wizard import component supports *all* CSV files that follow the [RFC 4180](https://tools.ietf.org/html/rfc4180) standard, and *some* CSV files that deviate from the standard.
-Support for standard CSV files is guaranteed, while support for non-standard CSV files is best effort.
+Support for standard CSV files is guaranteed, while support for non-standard CSV files is best effort-based.

 #### 4.1.1.c CSV header